 - His wife, Arlenin Perez Dushku or 'Leni', a medical grants research administrator in Boston

-- His son, Kyle, WHS Class of 2015 and college student
+- His son, Kyle, WHS Class of 2015 and young professional

-- His daughter, Sofia, Watertown Middle School student, gymnast, dancer and youth soccer player
+- His daughter, Sofia, high school student, track and field and soccer player

-- His son, Jovan ('JoJo'), Lowell School student, baseball, soccer and piano enthusiast
+- His son, Jovan ('JoJo'), elementary school student, baseball, soccer and piano enthusiast

 It sometimes takes us time to realize that no tree can grow tall and prosper without a strong root structure.
 After many travels and experiences, this family is happy to have returned to their roots in Watertown and we’re stronger than ever for it!